materialsproject/fireworks/docs_rst/json_schema.rst

 the data types used in classes in FireWorks.
 Additionally, a function is provided that checks the validity of JSON and YAML inputs immediately before deserialization.

+To use the schema the `fireworks_schema` package must be installed.

 There are three ways to activate JSON schema validation:

 * Call the schema validator explicitly